 3. ENGAGE: Should the U.S. Adopt Universal Basic Income (UBI) or Guaranteed Employment as National Policies?

 Universal basic income (UBI) refers to regular cash payments (with minimal or no requirements for receiving the money) made to a given population in order to increase people’s income (International Monetary Fund).
 Debating Universal Basic Income from the Wharton Public Policy Initiative offers more information about this policy.

 The economic dislocations caused by the COVID-19 pandemic has pushed the direct government payments to individuals and families as well as the possibilities of universal basic income and guaranteed employment into the wider political dialog.
-By mid-April 2020, with more than 22 million people out of work, members of Congress including Senator Kamala Harris and Representatives Maxine Waters, Ro Khanna, and Tim Ryan, among others, were calling for ongoing direct payments to unemployed workers.
+By mid-April 2020, with more than 22 million people out of work, members of Congress including then Senator Kamala Harris and Representatives Maxine Waters, Ro Khanna, and Tim Ryan, among others, were calling for ongoing direct payments to unemployed workers.
 In his April 2020 Easter Sunday Address, Pope Francis called for governments to consider a universal basic wage.
-In summer 2020, one in five workers (more than 30 million individuals) were collecting unemployment benefits.
+During summer 2020, one in five workers (more than 30 million individuals) were collecting unemployment benefits.